yiftachbeer/LORD-VC/README.md

 For all demonstrated files, using `--help` shows documentation both at file level and command level (e.g. `main.py --help` lists commands, `main.py train --help` details available flags).

 For training, any key in the dictionary in `config.py` can be overridden.
-Nested keys can be acessed using a `/`, e.g. `--train_encoders/n_epochs 200`.
+Nested keys can be accessed using a `/`, e.g. `--train_encoders/n_epochs 200`.

 ### Training